harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-http-modify-body.md

 ### Response body

-It defines the body string that will overwrite the http response body.
-You can tune it using the `RESPONSE_BODY` ENV.
+It specifies the string body that overwrites the HTTP response body.
+Tune it by using the `RESPONSE_BODY` environment variable.

 Use the following example to tune it: